nih-fmrif/NIMH_repro_2017_03/_episodes/16-pandas_intro.md

 ~~~
 a = average([1, 3, 4])
-print('average of actual values:', a)
+# average of actual values:
+a
 ~~~
 {: .python}
 ~~~